Namibian Christmas gifts

 Seed funding for a start-up in Okombahe

-The idea is to Start-up financing for approx. 4-6 months, in the hope that the bakery will then be able to stand on its own two feet.
-A new oven and a room are available, and Mr. Goseb himself will ensure that the four young men are supported and guided in their start-up.
-He also wants to establish contacts with schools and sales outlets.
-The new, required High voltage connection costs approximately €1500.
-The first purchases such as work clothes, hygiene items, required flour and smaller equipment will be in the first six months will cost approximately €4,000.
+The idea is for a Seed funding for approximately 4-6 months, in the hope that the bakery can then stand on its own two feet.
+A practically new oven and a space are available, and Mr. Goseb himself will ensure that the four young men are supported and guided in their start-up.
+He also intends to establish contacts with schools and sales outlets.
+The new required A high-voltage power connection costs approximately €1500.
+The initial purchases, such as work clothes, hygiene products, necessary flour and small equipment, will be The first six months will cost approximately €4000.

-Since we these 5,500.-€ cannot pay in full from our planned association budget for 2022, we ask everyone of you who would like to support this start-up project to transfer a donation to our association account under the keyword: “Start-Up Bakery Okombahe”.
+Since we these 5,500 euros Since we cannot fully pay for this from our planned club budget for 2022, we ask each of you who would like to support this start-up project to transfer a donation to our club account under the reference: “Start-Up Bakery Okombahe”.

 Congratulations to all the drivers and to the team captain.